carlosatta/mcp-server-ccxt/README.md

 # MCP Server CCXT

+> ⚠️ **Work in Progress**: This project is currently under active development.
+Features and APIs may change without notice.
+Use in production environments at your own risk.

 MCP (Model Context Protocol) server that exposes CCXT cryptocurrency exchange APIs via Server-Sent Events (SSE).
 This server provides 23 comprehensive tools for interacting with multiple cryptocurrency exchanges.

 ## Features